The right way to remove SNS nails at home

 Wrap each nail in foil

 Wrap each nail in aluminium foil tightly by twisting the end to keep the cotton pad close to your nail and to stop the acetone from leaking out.
-We recommend cutting large rectangles of aluminium foil before starting to set yourself up for success.
+We recommend cutting large rectangles of aluminium foil before starting to set yourself up for success, alternatively you can always buy a pack of gel nail foil wraps ($3.75 from Priceline) if you're feeling lazy.
 It’s pretty similar to the process they use at the nail salon, and you’ll have to wait at least 15 to 20 minutes for the acetone to dissolve the hardened SNS powder.
 Anyone keen on an episode of Schitt's Creek?

 4